Gyoza-Finance/docs/docs/user-docs/redemption-and-delegation.md

 To mitigate this risk, the system redeems proportionally to the "outside debt" of each collateral type.
 This is calculated as the total debt borrowed against a specific collateral minus the size of the Stability Pool for that borrowing market.

-Here is an example: given outside debt amounts of 100 GYUSD, 50 GYUSD and 100 GYUSD respectively, a redemption will result in a 40% (WETH), 20% (wstETH) and 40% (rETH) split.
+Here is an example: given outside debt amounts of 100 gyUSD, 50 gyUSD and 100 gyUSD respectively, a redemption will result in a 40% (WETH), 20% (wstETH) and 40% (rETH) split.

 <img width="1537" height="880" alt="Redeemer 2" src="https://github.com/user-attachments/assets/71008643-ae18-47cb-97bf-613293fe9e05" />